playfulprogramming/playfulprogramming/content/blog/angular-internals-zonejs/index.md

 }
 ---

 > This article is an advanced look at how Angular works under-the-hood.
-This may be confusing if you're not already fairly familiar with JavaScript.
-If you're wanting to learn how to _use_ Angular, and haven't before, take a look at [my book "The Framework Field Guide", which teaches React, Angular, and Vue from scratch](https://framework.guide) instead.
+The contents within may not be clear if you're not already fairly familiar with JavaScript.
+If you want to learn how to _use_ Angular and haven't before, look at [my book "The Framework Field Guide", which teaches React, Angular, and Vue from scratch](https://framework.guide) instead.

-If you've been following the JavaScript framework ecosystem, you may have heard the term "Reactivity" lately; they've been a hot commodity to talk about from [SolidJS' fine-grained reactivity](https://dev.to/ryansolid/a-hands-on-introduction-to-fine-grained-reactivity-3ndf) to [Preact adding in a reactive primitive with the name of "Signals"](https://preactjs.com/guide/v10/signals/).
+If you've been following the JavaScript framework ecosystem, you may have heard the term "Reactivity" lately; they've been a hot commodity to talk about, from [SolidJS' "fine-grained" reactivity](https://dev.to/ryansolid/a-hands-on-introduction-to-fine-grained-reactivity-3ndf) to [Preact adding in a reactive primitive with the name of "Signals"](https://preactjs.com/guide/v10/signals/).

 The concept of reactivity, at least at first glance, is a straightforward one: When you change a bit of code _here_, it updates a bit of code _there_ automatically.
-This is commonplace within frontend frameworks, where it's imperative to re-render updated content when you update the data stored in JavaScript.
+This is commonplace within front-end frameworks, where it's imperative to re-render updated content when you update the data stored in JavaScript.

-During discussions of reactivity and frontend frameworks, there's one "odd duck" that stands out as a vastly different implementation from the others: Angular.
+During discussions of reactivity and front-end frameworks, one "odd duck" stands out as a vastly different implementation from the others: Angular.

 Take the following button counter reactivity example in each framework: